 If the truth is inappropriate for their age, its best to tell them the truth, that when they’re older (or quote an age), you will tell them.
 A lot of people make up fake stories of how babies are born from trees.
 It doesn’t matter how big or small a lie is, it shouldn’t be told – period.

-2. Introduce Islam to them in a fun way
+2. Introduce Islam in a fun way

+Many of us wonder how to be a good mother in Islam, and raise our children well.
 It’s so important to introduce our kids to our religion as soon as possible.
 The best way to do so is to find entertaining ways so they can have fun while learning about Islam.
 The Quran Cot Mobile is a great way to make them familiar with the sound of Quranic verses from the earliest ages.
 Babies can hear Quran even when they’re in the womb – so we should familiarise them before they are born.
 After they’re born you will see how the enjoy the familiarity of the Quranic words and the calming effect it can have.

 Also, encouraging good night time routines from the youngest of ages.
-Encouraging children to say the dua’s at bed time by using My Dua Pillows are an amazing way to familiarise and build good habits.
+Encouraging children to say the dua’s at bed time by using My Original Dua Pillows are an amazing way to familiarise and build good habits.
 Press the buttons on the pillow to hear the Sunnah of what to recite at bedtime, in a soothing and gentle voice that children will really bond with.
 The Pillows also light up, which is both fun, and reassuring for the child, as it can act as a night light, going off automatically after 15 minutes.

 The Desi Doll Company have an amazing range of toys that make learning about Islam fun for ages 0+ (Moon & Stars Quran Cot mobile), all the way to 10 yrs (interactive Salah pads).